-We have audited the interim financial statements of Fidelity Bank Plc ("the Bank") which comprise the interim statement of financial position as at 30 June 2020, and the interim statement of profit or loss and other comprehensive income, interim statement of changes in equity and interim statement of cash flows for the period then ended, and notes to the interim financial statements, including a summary of significant accounting policies and other explanatory notes.
+We have audited the financial statements of Fidelity Bank Plc ("the Bank") set out on pages 49 to 120, which comprise the statement of financial position as at 31 December 2020, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying interim financial statements present fairly, in all material respects, the financial position of the Bank as at 30 June 2020, and its financial performance and its cash flows for the period then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board and the relevant provisions of the Companies and Allied Matters Act, CAP C20 Laws of the Federation of Nigeria 2004, the Banks and Other Financial Institutions Act, CAP B3, Laws of the Federation of Nigeria 2004, the Financial Reporting Council of Nigeria Act No. 6, 2011 and Central Bank of Nigeria Circulars.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of Fidelity Bank Plc as at 31 December 2020, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards, the provisions of the Companies and Allied Matters Act, 2020, the Banks and Other Financial Institutions Act 2020, the Financial Reporting Council of Nigeria Act No. 6, 2011 and relevant Central Bank of Nigeria Guidelines and Circulars.